Confirmation Bias

 I want to tell you a story about a person named John.
-John is a guy who is very adamant about gun rights.
-He wants everyone to have as many guns as they can and for them to be allowed in all public places.
+John is passionate about gun rights.
+He believes everyone should have the freedom to own as many guns as they wish and that they should be allowed in all public places.

-Sure, his views are on the far side of a spectrum.
-But keep in mind that this isn’t a video about gun rights.
-This is a video about how someone like John, or someone like you, might support or confirm their beliefs.
-In this example, we’ll talk about John’s beliefs about guns.
+Sure, his views may seem extreme to some.
+But this story isn't solely about gun rights.
+It's about understanding the underlying psychology behind how individuals, like John or even you, might support or reinforce their beliefs.
+In this context, let's explore John's beliefs about guns.

-Let’s say John is scrolling through Facebook.
-He sees that his aunt shares a story about a “good guy with a gun” preventing a mass shooting somewhere in the country.
-Without clicking the link, John shares the story.
-Below his aunt’s shared news story is a news story about Australia’s success with excessive gun control measures after
+Imagine John scrolling through Facebook.
+He spots a post from his aunt, sharing a story about a “good guy with a gun” preventing a mass shooting somewhere in the country.
+Without delving deeper into the video, John instantly shares the story.
+However, right below his aunt’s post, another headline catches his eye— it's about Australia’s success with stringent gun control measures.

 What is the Confirmation Bias?

-The confirmation bias leads us to search for evidence that supports our current beliefs and oppose information that goes against our current beliefs.
-Even when facts are presented to us, our brain is likely to dismiss the ones that challenge what we already “know” about the world.
+Confirmation bias leads us to search for evidence that supports our current beliefs and oppose information that goes against our current beliefs.
+Even when facts are presented, our brain will likely dismiss the ones that challenge what we already “know” about the world.

 Confirmation bias was “discovered” in 1960 by a psychologist named Peter Wason.
 He confirmed his theory with a simple experiment.
-He gave participants a set of three numbers and asked them to figure out the “rule” for the three numbers.
+He gave participants three numbers and asked them to figure out the “rule” for the three numbers.
 The example he gave was “2-4-6.”

 The rule behind his set of three numbers is that they had to be chosen in ascending order.
 3-6-9, 45-89-100, and 1-2,9 would have all been acceptable answers.
 But more than half of the students couldn’t figure out the rule.